Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 	  <li>
 	  	The dispatching mechanism is not implicit.
 The user is required to register the backend before they can use the array library of their choice.
 See the
 	    <a href="https://github.com/scipy/scipy/issues/14266">scipy/scipy#14266</a>
-	    issue for auto registering the backend.
+	    issue for auto-registering backends.
 	  </li>
 	</ul>
   </div>